javiserna/Rotation-models-CTTS/readme.md

 plt.show()
 ~~~

-The simulation outputs include the time evolution of the stellar rotational velocity (vsini) and rotational period.
+The simulation outputs provide the evolutive track of the stellar rotation (v sin(i) and/or Prot).
 These values are particularly valuable as they can be directly compared with observational data.

 **References:**